MikeBishop/dns-alt-svc/draft-schwartz-httpbis-dns-alt-svc.md

 the DNS.
 If a client receives this information during DNS resolution, it can skip the initial connection and proceed directly to an alternative service.

-## Prerequisites

-To realize the greatest privacy benefits, this proposal is intended for use with a privacy-preserving DNS transport (like DNS over TLS
-{{!RFC7858}} or DNS over HTTPS {{!DOH=I-D.ietf-doh-dns-over-https}}),
-and with the "SNI" Alt-Svc Parameter
-{{!AltSvcSNI=I-D.bishop-httpbis-sni-altsvc}}.
-However, performance
-improvements, and some modest privacy improvements, are possible without the use of those standards.

 # The ALTSVC record type